A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Derived rigid geometry

 of functors on the category of classical affinoid algebras, where $|\operatorname{Spa}(A, A^\circ)|$ is the Huber spectrum and $\mathcal{M}(X)$ is the Berkovich spectrum.
 These isomorphisms fit into the commutative diagram

 of functors on the category of classical affinoid algebras.
-By \cite[Lemma 6]{SchneiderPointsandtopologies}, the morphism $\mathcal{M}(X) \to |\operatorname{Spa}(A, A^\circ)|$ is a split monomorphism; therefore the equivalent conditions in (iii) above are satisfied.
-In Theorem \ref{thm:topologicalinvariance} below we will prove a topological invariance property which generalises this to arbitrary derived affinoid spaces. \item The definition of $|X|_{Ber}$ given in (ii) above generalises to qcqs derived rigid spaces.
+By \cite[Lemma 6]{SchneiderPointsandtopologies}, the morphism $\mathcal{M}(X) \to |\operatorname{Spa}(A, A^\circ)|$ is a split monomorphism; therefore the equivalent conditions in (ii) above are satisfied. \item Now if $X \in \mathsf{dAfnd}$ is a derived affinoid space then it follows from Theorem \ref{thm:topologicalinvariance} and (iii) that there is a commutative diagram

+of functors on $\mathsf{dAfnd}$.
+In particular, we see that the equivalent conditions in (ii) are satisfied for arbitrary derived affinoid spaces $X$. \item As a corollary of \cite[Proposition 7.3.6.10]{HigherToposTheory} and Theorem \ref{thm:topologicalinvariance} one sees that the canonical morphism of $\infty$-topoi $r_*:\operatorname{Shv}(|X|) \to \operatorname{Shv}(|X|_{Ber})$ induced by $r: |X|_{Ber} \to |X|$, is cell-like.
+This can be regarded as a higher-categorical generalization of the characterisation of sheaves of sets on the Berkovich space as ``overconvergent sheaves". \item The definition of $|X|_{Ber}$ given in (i) above generalises to qcqs derived rigid spaces.
 It is not so clear how to generalize this to arbitrary derived rigid spaces.
-The problem is that it is not necessarily true that every maximal filter on the locale $\operatorname{An}(X)$ is completely prime\footnote{In \cite[\S5]{SchneiderPointsandtopologies}, the authors do not seem to consider this problem.} but for qcqs derived rigid spaces one can circumvent this problem by using that the lattice has a canonical finitary basis formed by quasi-compact subspaces. \end{enumerate}
+The problem is that it is not necessarily true that every maximal filter on the locale $\operatorname{An}(X)$ is completely prime\footnote{In \cite[\S5]{SchneiderPointsandtopologies}, the authors do not seem to consider this problem.} but for qcqs derived rigid spaces one can circumvent this problem by using that the lattice has a canonical finitary basis formed by quasi-compact subspaces. \end{enumerate} \end{rmk}